Sonoma

 • If you are using an anti-virus product like Microsoft Defender ATP, disable it, or installation will fail.
 Some anti-malware programs see the utility that converts HFS to APFS as malware, and prevent it from running.
 Since most anti-virus software is tightly integrated with the operating system, you may have to install a Sonoma-specific version of your software after installing Sonoma anyway.
 Check with the maker of your software.

 • If you connect your Mac to the network using Wi-Fi, select ► System Preferences... ► Network ► Wi-Fi and delete any Wi-Fi networks you don't want to use.
-(If you don't, your computer may connect to a very slow network during installation, which will slow down your install.)
+(If you don't, your computer could connect to a very slow network during installation, which will slow down your install.)

 3. Install